-15. Subsequent Events
+16. Subsequent Events

-Management has considered events subsequent to December 31, 2022 that affect the Borough through August 2, 2023, the date the financial statements were available to be issued, and has determined that no material subsequent events exist that require disclosure.
+Management has considered events subsequent to December 31, 2023 that affect the Borough through April 15, 2024, the date the financial statements were available to be issued, and has determined that no material subsequent events exist that require recognition or disclosure.